OpusCapita/react-showroom-client/README.md

 #### How to start

 `npm start` npm script of `@opuscapita/react-showroom-client` can confuse if you want to contribute to showroom.
-Use this npm goal only when you start showroom in server variant.
+Use this npm goal only to start showroom in server variant.

 More prefered way is: run `npm link`, then `npm run link-mode`;